wso2/docs-security/en/docs/trust/wso2-public-cloud-data-protection-faq.md

 ### Choreo Data Planes (DP)
 The workloads of Choreo subscribers are deployed on data planes.

+Choreo's Data Plane system components operate independently, relying only on the Choreo Control Plane for control instructions and user workload configuration.
+Once user workloads receive traffic, the Control Plane connection is no longer required, ensuring that the data plane's core functions remain isolated and unaffected by external dependencies.

+Within the Data Plane, workloads are organized into [projects](https://wso2.com/choreo/docs/choreo-concepts/project/#project) following a [cell-based architecture](https://github.com/wso2/reference-architecture/blob/master/reference-architecture-cell-based.md).
+This structure allows subscribers to control the visibility of their endpoints, deciding whether they are exposed to the public, accessible to other projects, or kept private within the project.
+This level of control reinforces service isolation by clearly delineating which services interact and how they are exposed.

 ### Choreo Cloud Data Plane (CDP)
 The Choreo cloud data plane is the default data plane for Choreo.
 It is available in the US and EU regions and fully managed by WSO2.